-Demand for professionals with Python skills has taken off in recent years in the United States, with Python currently ranking third on Coding Dojo’s list of in-demand programming languages.
+Demand for professionals with Python skills has taken off in recent years in the United States, with Python currently ranking second on Coding Dojo’s list of in-demand programming languages.

 C#: building windows apps and more

-“C# is my preferred language because it’s pretty easy to program with, but it can do so much,” said Randal Root, a software consultant who teaches in the Certificate in IT Foundations and the Certificate in C# Programming.
+“C# is my preferred language because it’s pretty easy to program with, but it can do so much,” said Randal Root, a software consultant who teaches in the Certificate in C# Programming.
 “It can be used instead of Python, or even alongside Python, to create very complex web applications and Windows applications and automation.”